tiefenauer/long-haul/_pages/dl_5_sequence_models.md

 The advantage of an attention model is that it does not process individual words one by one, but rather pays different degrees of attention to different parts of a sentence during processing.
 This makes them a good fit for tasks like machine translation or image captioning.
 On the downside the model takes quadratic time to train because for $$T_x$$ input tokens and $$T_y$$ output tokens the number of trainable parameters is $$T_x\cdot T_y$$ (i.e. it has quadratic cost).

+If you want to know more about Attention Models, there is a wonderful [explanation on Distill](https://distill.pub/2016/augmented-rnns/).

 ## Speech recognition

 The problem in speech recognition is that there is usually much more input than output data.
 Take for example the sentence "_The quick brown fox jumps over the lazy dog._" which consists of 35 letters.
 An audio clip of a recording of this sentence which 10s length and was recorded with a sampling rate of 100Hz (100 samples per second) however has 1000 input samples!
 The samples of an audio clip can be visualized using a spectrogram.